About the Journal

 History of the Journal of the Florida Mosquito Control Association

-The Florida Mosquito Control Association (former Florida Anti-Mosquito Association organized since 1922) had published the report of annual meeting since 1922 (Vol. 1) to 1975 (Vol. 46).
-The Florida Anti-Mosquito Association had changed the publication title from report to the Proceedings of the FAMA since 1976 (Vol. 47) to 1980 (Vol. 50) annually, only Vol. 50 (1980) was semi-annual.
-The FAMA has changed the publication title from proceedings to the Journal of the FAMA Vol 52, 1981 to Vol 60, 1989.
+The Florida Mosquito Control Association (former Florida Anti-Mosquito Association organized since 1922) published the report of annual meeting from 1922 (Vol. 1) to 1975 (Vol. 46).
+The Florida Anti-Mosquito Association changed the publication title from Report to the Proceedings of the FAMA since 1976 (Vol. 47) to 1980 (Vol. 50) annually, only Vol. 50 (1980) was semi-annual.
+The FAMA has changed the publication title from Proceedings to The Journal of the FAMA Vol 52, 1981, to Vol 60, 1989.
 Since 1990, the FAMA changed the association name from the FAMA to the Florida Mosquito Control Association (FMCA) and also changed the publication name from the JFAMA to the Journal of the Florida Mosquito Control Association (JFMCA) with the issued ISSN number for print and published Vol 61, 1990 to Vol. 65, 1993 semi-annually.
 In 1994, the FMCA published the JFMCA Vol. 65 (last Volume).
-During the 24-year period, the FMCA published 10 Volumes of the Technical Bulletin of the FMCA (TBFMCA) at irregular basis.
-In 2018 the FMCA Board decided to continue to publish the JFMCA annually (one Volume per year) with the same number of ISSN for print and a new number of the ISSN for online, and since 2019 the FMCA has published the JFMCA Vol. 66, Vol. 67, 2020, Vol. 68, 2021, Vol. 68, 2022, and Vol. 70, 2023.
-Also the FMCA continues to publish the Technical Bulletin of the FMCA at irregular basis.
+During the 24-year period, the FMCA irregularly published 10 Volumes of the Technical Bulletin of the FMCA (TBFMCA).
+In 2018, the FMCA Board decided to continue to publish the JFMCA annually (one Volume per year) with the same number of ISSNs for print and a new number of ISSNs for online, and since 2019, the FMCA has published the JFMCA Vol. 66, Vol. 67, 2020, Vol. 68, 2021, Vol. 68, 2022, Vol. 70, 2023, and Vol. 71, 2024.
+Also, the FMCA continues to publish the Technical Bulletin of the FMCA irregularly.

 Policies of the Journal of the Florida Mosquito Control Association